dragonwasrobot/dragonwasrobot.github.io/content/categories/musings/_index.md

 #### Description

-A scratch pad where all the stray thoughts that aren't yet -- and may never be -- part of a bigger project or blog series.
+A scratch pad for all the stray thoughts that aren't yet -- and may never be -- part of a bigger project or blog series.